Swipe to see connections

 In spite of these potholes in the road to success, Edward Caban grabbed the reins of the nation’s largest police force in 2023, when original Adams appointee Keechant Sewell—the first Black woman to hold the title—stepped down as police commissioner.
 Sewell was reportedly pressured out of the position after she refused to let Adams ally Jeffrey Maddrey, the NYPD’s chief of department, off the hook for his alleged involvement in voiding the arrest of a former cop who had allegedly brandished a gun at some teens in a park.
 Caban was elevated from the rank of first deputy commissioner, a role that Adams himself pushed for Caban to fill in 2022 over higher-ranking NYPD chiefs.

-As commissioner, Caban has cleaned house, ushering out several high-ranking NYPD officials in August—including Department Advocate Amy Litwin, who actually made the recommendation that Sewell discipline Maddrey—and attending a tourism security forum in Qatar during a department-wide mobilization over pro-Palestine protests in October.
+As commissioner, Caban cleaned house, ushering out several high-ranking NYPD officials in August—including Department Advocate Amy Litwin, who actually made the recommendation that Sewell discipline Maddrey—and attending a tourism security forum in Qatar during a department-wide mobilization over pro-Palestine protests in October.
 (Luckily, Caban had enough free time to squeeze in an induction into the Freemasons, along with Maddrey and Adams, in September.)
+A disclosure to the Conflict of Interest Board later revealed that Caban’s trip to Qatar was bankrolled by the Qatari government, along with trips to Florida and Australia.

 Fellow Freemason with